 - Avoid excessive exposure to media coverage.
 Find time to disconnect.

-- Find ways to connect with others in your life, such as via phone, online or outdoors with adequate social distancing.
+- Continue to find ways to connect with others in your life, such as by phone, online or outdoors with adequate social distancing and/or face coverings

 - Help those in need, especially those who may be homebound and rely on others.